oleksiilytvyn/grailkit/README.md

 ## Requirements ##

-*   Python 3.3+
+*   Python 3.6+

-This library is in Pure Python so there is no dependencies!
+This is a Pure Python so there is no dependencies!